-Amy Francis, Senior Associate in Cyber Security at S-RM, sets out what general counsel need to know about digital forensics and electronically stored information in the context of investigations, the policies and plans to have in place, and where to turn when forensic specialists are needed.
+Amy Francis, Associate Director in Cyber Security at S-RM, sets out what general counsel need to know about digital forensics and electronically stored information in the context of investigations, the policies and plans to have in place, and where to turn when forensic specialists are needed.

 It is widely understood that data security incidents, whether an external data breach or an insider threat, are not purely technical issues that the IT team can deal with alone.
 Today’s general counsel play a vital role in managing the internal investigations and corporate disputes that can arise from these incidents, and they need to be able to address critical questions regarding digital evidence and understand the facts and opinions presented by forensic experts.

 As general counsel, no one expects you to start collecting forensic evidence, analysing malware, or recovering deleted WhatsApp messages yourself.
 However, you should know the correct steps to take when an incident or potential incident occurs, when to seek external expert assistance, and the common mistakes to avoid.

 Why Do You Need a Forensics Expert?

 Organisations rely on the use and distribution of electronic data to conduct day-to-day business operations.
 This has accelerated due to Covid-19, as many organisations have been forced to move their business online and adapt to remote working.
 Laptops, mobile phones, email accounts, file-sharing platforms, and various cloud accounts are just some of the sources of electronically stored information (ESI) used by employees daily.

 When faced with potential legal or compliance issues, such as payment fraud, intellectual property theft, harassment, or issues raised by whistleblowers, these sources of ESI contain evidence that needs to be reviewed as part of the investigation.